-Artis is focused on creating value for Unitholders through the investment in and ownership of quality commercial (retail, office and industrial) properties in select markets in Canada and the U.S. Artis currently owns its properties directly or indirectly through the Partnership.
+Artis is focused on creating value for Unitholders through the investment in and ownership of quality commercial (office, retail and industrial) properties in select markets in Canada and the United States (U.S.).
+Artis currently owns its properties directly or indirectly through the Partnership.
 The Partnership owns properties located in Canada through bare trustee corporations.
-The Partnership owns properties located in the United States through U.S. subsidiaries, which qualify or are expected to qualify as non-public real estate investment trusts for U.S. federal income tax law purposes, which in turn own the properties through U.S. limited partnerships.
+The Partnership owns properties located in the U.S. through U.S. subsidiaries, which qualify or are expected to qualify as non-public real estate investment trusts for U.S. federal income tax law purposes, which in turn own the properties through U.S. limited partnerships.

-Artis' primary objective is to provide stable, reliable and tax efficient monthly cash distributions as well as long-term appreciation in the value of the Units.
+Artis' primary objective is to provide a stable, reliable and tax efficient monthly cash distribution as well as long-term appreciation in the value of Artis' units through the accumulation and effective management of a quality portfolio of commercial real estate.